 There’s been a huge flood of cheap and poor quality gear to the 4WD market.
 In almost every case, if it seems cheap, there’s a reason for it.
 Compare it to the reputable brands, and then look for quality differences.
 Sometimes the cheaper price comes from a lack of quality assurance, meaning some people get reasonable quality gear whilst others get absolute lemons.

 When you are out in the middle of no where, you want gear that you can depend on.
-Do your research, and you will find very quickly that sometimes that cheap winch or recovery kit you've been eyeing off is not a good decision (from both a financial and safety perspective!)
+Do your research, and you will find very quickly that sometimes that cheap winch or recovery kit you’ve been eyeing off is not a good decision (from both a financial and safety perspective!).
+Things like solar panels have the ability to get you badly ripped off especially on eBay.
+Have a read of this – eBay solar panels; how to avoid getting ripped off.

 Not setting a budget